MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/data-types.md

 Canvas apps express all dates and times in the time zone of the app's user.
 If necessary, these apps translate dates and times in and out of this time zone when storing and retrieving them.

-Canvas apps use the time zone of the browser instead of the user's setting in Common Data Service, as model-driven apps do.
+Canvas apps use the time zone of the browser or device instead of the user's setting in Common Data Service, as model-driven apps do.
 These settings typically match, but results will differ if these settings differ.

 ### UTC and Time-zone independent